kojimizu/Online-Training/README.md

 5. ML in Tidyverse
 This tutorial was reviewed on March, 2019, offered by DataCamp.
-The tutorail covers purrr (map, pmap, map2) and nest/unnest() functions to deal with list-columns in tidyverse way.
+The tutorail covers `purrr` (`map`, `pmap`, `map2`) and nest/unnest() functions to deal with list-columns in tidyverse way.
 https://www.datacamp.com/courses/machine-learning-in-the-tidyverse

+6. Dealing with missing data
+This tutorail was reviewd on April, 2019, offered by DataCamp.
+This totorial covers NA value visualization and imputation by `naniar` and `simputation` packages.